top of page

 This entry fits my predicted family nicely, but I have a few conflicts.
 Namely, I have two recorded females and only one name on my predicted chart.

 When we look at early US census records, we can not definitely identify the individuals in a home.
-We may encounter 'extra' people in a household, or a household is missing individuals it should have, we have to be cautious.
+We may encounter 'extra' people in a household, or a household may be missing individuals it should have.
+We have to be cautious.

 Avoid Assumptions